 BOP Insurance Frequently Asked Questions (FAQs)

 BOP insurance is a popular option for small business owners who want affordable coverage, so they usually have a lot of questions about how it works.
 We’ve answered a few of the most frequently asked questions about BOPs here.
-If you have others, please post them in the comment section below or in our forum.

 What’s the difference between a commercial package policy & BOP insurance?